rezapourian/studbudget/README.md

 1. **Visual Studio**: This project is developed using Visual Studio, a powerful integrated development environment (IDE) for C# and other programming languages.
 You can download Visual Studio from the official Microsoft website.

 2. **.NET Framework**: Make sure you have the required .NET Framework version installed on your system.
-This software is compatible with .NET Framework [insert version here] or higher.
+This software is compatible with .NET Framework 4.8 or higher.

 # Sudbudget Software